 Schlimmer’s Blue Line to Blue Line Guidebook ( BL-2-BL) provides turn-by-turn instructions that include all the necessary landmarks to follow the Trans Adirondack Route including what the signs along the paths and roads say, where they’re located, and any private property restrictions that exist.
 This level of detail is necessary because maps or GPS coordinates alone would not provide you with enough information to follow the route, connect the different trails and roads that it follows, and stay on good terms with private landowners.

-While a paper map set is available for purchase with the BL-2-BL Guidebook, it’s mainly intended to provide an overview of the route but is not quite sufficient for compass or GPS navigation lacking lat/lan coordinates, north-south grid lines, and declination information.
-If you like carrying maps, you’d be better off transferring the route to free online mapping program like Gmap4, printing your own custom maps on waterproof paper and/or saving the GPX files onto your cell phone or GPS receiver.
+While a paper map set is available for purchase with the BL-2-BL Guidebook, it’s mainly intended to provide an overview of the route but is not quite sufficient for compass or GPS navigation lacking lat/lon coordinates, north-south grid lines, and declination information.
+If you like carrying maps, you’d be better off transferring the route to a free online mapping program like Caltopo.com, printing your own custom maps on waterproof paper, and/or saving the GPX files onto your cell phone or GPS receiver.
 It’s only a matter of time before someone does this for the Trans Adirondack Route and shares it for free online.

 Even then, you’d still want to have printed sections of the guidebook along because it has detailed directions and explains what you should see at each turn, road intersection, or trail junction on the route.
 An electronic version of the guidebook is not currently available, but would be a very useful addition because the route is bound to change and will be difficult to keep up to date in printed form.